Modi clamps down on Kashmir, and India loves him for it

 Shah, his closest aide, is widely seen as the architect of the government’s Hindu agenda.
 Both men have long argued for the revocation of special status for Kashmir, a mountainous Muslim state of pine forests, clear streams and highly fertile lowland soil.

 Its tortured modern history reaches back to partition in 1947, when British India was divided into largely Hindu India and overwhelmingly Muslim Pakistan.
-In the wake of the India-Pakistan war that followed partition, when Pakistan seized control of part of Kashmir, the Indian constitution was amended to give special rights to the state, including its own constitution, limited decision-making powers and laws forbidding non-Kashmiris from settling there.
+In the wake of the India-Pakistan war that followed partition, when Pakistan seized control of part of Kashmir, the Indian constitution was amended to give special rights to the state, including limited decision-making powers and laws forbidding non-Kashmiris from settling there.

 The state, divided between India and Pakistan but claimed by both, has been wracked by cycles of separatist violence and brutal crackdowns since the late 1980s, when New Delhi rigged local elections and Pakistani weapons and militants began filtering across the border.
 Some 70,000 people have been killed in the violence.

 Over the decades, most special rights had been whittled away.
 But they remained symbolically powerful across Indian-controlled Kashmir, where most people want independence from India or a merger with Pakistan.
-The restrictions on the sale of land to non-Kashmiris were particularly important, seen as a way to keep outsiders from swamping the state and changing its nature.
+The restrictions on the sale of land to non-Kashmiris were particularly important, seen as a way to keep outsiders from swamping the state and changing its makeup.

 But why bother to take away protections that, for the most part, now mean little?
 Enter Modi, who said he wanted to bring Kashmir more fully into India, ending the insurgency and jump-starting development.